-Know their strengths.
 Before you even hire a planner, find out a little more about them and their background.
-Were they the events manager at a major venue, the head of catering at a hotel, or are they a long-time planner with 15 years of experience and vendor contacts?
+Were they the events manager at a major venue, the head of catering at a hotel, or are they a longtime planner with 15 years of experience and vendor contacts?
 "They might be a wiz at styling tables after years with a rental company, or know everything there is to know about menus because they used to work for a caterer," says Book.
 "Once you figure out their strengths and passions, you'll have a better sense of ways they'll be able to help with your wedding that might not be evident on paper."

 Wedding planners are more than happy to offer vendor recommendations, but did you know they can also do a little digging if you've got your eye on someone they've never worked with before?
 "Let us use our phone full of contacts to do some due diligence," says Book.
 There's no better way to find out if an up-and-coming photographer is an amazing find or difficult and disorganized than directly from someone who has worked with them before.

 You might be tempted to go with a slightly less expensive option so that you can keep some extra money in your budget, but the planner whose rate is $2,000 more may actually save you money in the long run.
 "Planners with higher fees usually have fewer clients (which means more time to devote to your wedding) and more experience (which means they know what's worth it and what can be nixed from your budget).
 They'll help you spend smarter, and you'll get so much more out of the process," Book explains.
 "It's like the 10% - 90% rule.
 Ten percent of your efforts will impact 90 percent of your gain."

 How do you know when "making the most of your planner" becomes "taking advantage"?
 Here are a few things Book advises clients not to do.

 While a planner will give you a peek into their services during your initial conversation (like letting you know if they're familiar with your dream venue or providing insight into budgets they can work with), don't ask a planner to start giving you recommendations before you've officially hired them.
 "That first interview isn't the time to ask if they can recommend a photographer or share their catering contacts," Book says.
 You wouldn't want to give away your expertise for free, either!